Why XRP is the most misunderstood cryptocurrency

 Over the years, XRP has been criticized and accused of being “centralized” and a “bankers' coin”, among other things.
 But what is the actual truth and why do many people avoid doing their own research?

 Let's begin with the history of XRP.
-In 2011, three bitcoin developers, David Schwartz, Jed McCaleb and Arthur Britto, began developing a blockchain technology that would not use Proof of Work and mining to validate transactions and it would not have its limitations.
+In 2011, three bitcoin developers, David Schwartz, Jed McCaleb and Arthur Britto, began developing a blockchain technology that would not use Proof-of-Work and mining to validate transactions and would not have its limitations.
 They called this technology XRP Ledger (XRPL).
-The goal was to create a better bitcoin, with a more sustainable and advanced consensus algorithm, to send value efficiently.
+It was a public, open-source, permissionless blockchain network.
+The goal was to create a better bitcoin, with a more sustainable and efficient consensus algorithm, to transfer value almost instantly and inexpesnively.
 And they did it.
 They built the XRPL based on the Federated Byzantine Agreement (FBA) consensus algorithm.
-The XRPL settles transactions in 3 seconds with a transaction cost of less than a penny (0.0001 XRP on average), can process 1500+ transactions per second and is eco-friendly.
+The XRPL settles transactions in 3 seconds with a transaction cost of less than a cent (0.0001 XRP on average), can process 1500+ transactions per second and is energy-efficient.
 XRP is also deflationary, as every transaction fee is burned/destroyed, which slowly reduces its supply.

-On June 2nd 2012, they created 100 billion XRP, with no way to create more, and later they decided to start a company (now called Ripple) to work with the community and also pursue its own mission and business model.
-It was still the early days, so they were trying to figure out what worked best.
-Ultimately, they decided to focus on cross-border payments and improving the banking infrastructure, as the banking system was running on an old, broken and corrupted system (SWIFT).
-They wanted to revolutionize the financial system and solve a multi-trillion dollar problem.
+On June 2nd 2012, they created 100 billion XRP, with no way to create more, and later they decided to start a company (now called Ripple) to work with the community and also pursue its own mission and business model building on top of XRPL.
+It was still the early days, so they were trying to figure out what worked best and how to do the distribution of tokens as it was the first of its kind.
+They started with a vision of creating a global decentralized exchange for any type of asset, but ultimately, they decided to focus on cross-border payments and improving the banking infrastructure, as the banking system was running on an old, broken and corrupted system (SWIFT).
+They wanted to improve the financial system and solve a multi-trillion dollar problem.
 You can read the whole history here: https://xrpl.org/history.html

-Today, Ripple uses XRP and the XRP Ledger for cross-border payments and liquidity management and, through it, it offers instant payments and settlement to financial institutions.
-There are over 20 financial instutions, at the moment, that are using XRP on daily basis though Ripple's On-Demand Liquidity (ODL) solution.
+Today, Ripple uses XRP and the XRP Ledger mainly for cross-border payments and liquidity management and, through it, it offers instant payments and settlement to financial institutions.
+There are tens of financial instutions, at the moment, that are using XRP on daily basis though Ripple's On-Demand Liquidity (ODL) solution.
 You can read more about it here: https://ripple.com/ripplenet/on-demand-liquidity/

 XRP vs Ripple vs XRP Ledger vs RippleNet

-Ripple is a company building payments solutions and software.
-RippleNet is their own payments network and system that financial institutions use.
+Ripple is a company building a payments infrastructure, crypto solutions and software.
+RippleNet is their own system that financial institutions use.
 It's like SWIFT has its own system and network of financial institutions.
 RippleNet consists of many products/services, with the main ones being xCurrent and On-Demand Liquidity.
 The XRP Ledger is the underlying blockchain technology of XRP.
 So, do not confuse these 4 different things.

 XRP is the native cryptocurrency of the XRP Ledger (XRPL) — an open-source, permissionless and decentralized blockchain technology.
 Ripple might be an important party in the XRP ecosystem, as everything began from them, but they are not alone.
 Right now, XRP and its technology are being leveraged by an increasing number of other companies and developers.
-There are already tens of companies and developers that have built and are building projects on top of XRP's blockchain technology and are using XRP for many different use cases.
-Some of the use cases that XRP is used right now are micropayments for content/web monetization (Coil), music (Audiotarky, raised in space), tokenization of financial assets (Sologenic), gaming (Forte) , smart contracts – DeFi (Flare Network, Flare Finance, XRPL Labs), security infrustructure & data analytics (XRP Forensics/xrplorer, xrpscan), Wallets/payments/apps (XRPL Labs, Towo Labs, Gatehub, Trustline) and many more.
+There are already hundrends of projects that are building projects on top of XRP's blockchain technology and are using XRP for many different use cases.
+Some of the use cases that XRP is used right now are settlement, micropayments, DeFi, tokenization, NFTs, and more.
 In fact, there are far more projects/apps for individuals and retail investors than there are for institutions and banks.
+Ripple is only 1 of the hundrends of projects.

 Centralized or Decentralized?